chrisconlin/Conlin_Latin102/composition1.md

 veniō, venīre, vēnī, ventus - to come.
 4th conjugation.
 We need the 3rd person, singular, imperfect, active, subjunctive (as it is occur at the same time as the independent). veniret
 Oechaliam (accusative, sg)
-rogō, rogāre, rogāvī, rogātus - to ask.
-We need the 3rd person, singular, perfect, active, indicative. rogavit Iolen (in accusative)
+peto, petĕre, petivi, petitus: to seek, attack.
+We need the 3rd person, singular, perfect, active, indicative. petivit Iolen (in accusative)
 uxorem: wife in accusative
 ducere: infinitive of to lead
 is, nom sing of he

-"Cum Hercules veniret Oechaliam, is rogavit ducere Iolen uxorem."
+"Cum Hercules veniret Oechaliam, is petivit ducere Iolen uxorem."

 Your second sentence should state that when her father Eurytus was unwilling, Hercules captured Oechalia.